-The scientific consensus is that Multiple Sclerosis (MS), and chronic disease as a group, arise from an interaction of genes and environmental triggers.
-Hypnotherapy addresses the environmental triggers of these chronic disease, most importantly, the psychological triggers.
+The scientific consensus is that chronic disease arise from an interaction of genes and environmental triggers.

 “Genes probably account for one third of the risk, but something in the environment accounts for the rest”, says Noel R. Rose.
 MD, phD.
 Director of the John Hopkins Center for Autoimmune Disease Research.

 Epigenetics, is a new field of biology that describes how each cell of our bodies is constantly communicating and assessing its environment through the outer membrane of each cell.
-Bruce H. Lipton, Ph.D., a renowned cell biologist, describes the precise molecular pathways through which the cells in our bodies are affected by the internal environmental factor – our thoughts.
-He marks the importance of perception – how we interpret what is happening in our lives.
+Bruce H. Lipton, Ph.D., a renowned cell biologist, describes the precise molecular pathways through which the cells in our bodies are affected by a key environmental factor – our thoughts.
+He marks the importance of perception (how we interpret what is happening in our lives).

 How you are perceiving life through your tinted lens of the world is being transmitted to each cell of our body. – Bruce Lipton, cell biologist